bretm9/what-the-truk-overview/README.md

 ## Overview

   This repo is built to showcase what I built in my time as a full stack developer at What The Truk.
-The source code for this project is closed-source, so I am including a README and a short video to demonstrate what I built on a high-level and the technologies I leveraged.
+The source code for this project is closed-source, so I am including this README to demonstrate what I built on a high-level and the technologies I leveraged.

   What The Truk is a food truck app that allows users to find and order from local food trucks, and for vendors to advertise their menus, take online orders, and display their current location.